Adiabatic Quantum Simulators: Introduction

 Theoretical quantum simulation falls into two main categories: \textit{dynamic evolution} and \textit{static properties}.
 Both categories rely heavily on the Trotter decomposition to handle non-commuting terms in the Hamiltonian when mimicking the unitary time propagator of the system to be simulated.
 To approximate evolution under a Hamiltonian $H = \sum_{i=1}^k H_i$ consisting of $k$~non-commuting but local terms~$\{H_i\}_{i=1}^k$, one applies the sequence of unitary gates $\{e^{-iH_it/n}\}_{i=1}^k$ a total of $n$ times.
-As number of repetitions~$n$ tends to infinity the error caused by the non-commutativity vanishes and the approximation converges to the exact result~\cite{Lloyd1996}.
-If each time slice requires a constant number of gates independent of the parameter $t/n$, then reducing the error by repeating the sequence $n$ times can become prohibitively expensive for high accuracy applications.
+As the number of repetitions~$n$ tends to infinity the approximation error caused by the non-commutativity vanishes and the approximation converges to the exact result~\cite{Lloyd1996}.
+If each time slice requires a constant number of gates independent of the parameter~$t/n$, then reducing the approximation error by repeating the sequence $n$~times can become expensive for high accuracy applications~\cite{CBMG09}.

-Constructing a practical method of quantum simulation is a significant challenge (see in particular the recent work~\cite{CBMG09} which analyzes fault tolerance in a gate-model quantum simulation algorithm).
-Moving away from the gate model may offer a less resource-intensive, and consequently a more feasible solution.
-This letter addresses the problem by presenting a hybrid model of quantum simulation, consisting of an adiabatically controlled simulation register coupled to a single gate-model readout qubit.
-Our scheme can simulate the ground state properties of arbitrary spin graph Hamiltonians.
-Furthermore, it allows the measurement of the expectation value of any constant $k$-local observable using a $k+1$-local measurement Hamiltonian.
-Even in the presence of considerable noise at least some information can be extracted.
+Constructing a practical method of quantum simulation is a significant challenge.
+Gate-model based simulation methods (with quantum error correction) can provide a scalable solution but are well out of reach of present-day experiments, except for small systems.
+On the other hand, some experimental implementations seem to be well suited to operate as adiabatic processors.
+For these setups, moving away from the gate model may offer a less resource-intensive, and consequently a more feasible solution for simulating medium-sized quantum systems.
+This paper addresses the problem by presenting a hybrid model of quantum simulation, consisting of an adiabatically controlled simulation register coupled to a single gate-model readout qubit.
+Our scheme can simulate the constant observables of arbitrary spin graph Hamiltonians.
+It allows the measurement of the expectation value of any constant $k$-local observable using a $k+1$-local measurement Hamiltonian.
+Fault tolerance of the adiabatic model of quantum computing is a topic of growing interest.
+Its robustness in the presence of noise has been studied in~\cite{CFP01,taqc2008}.
+We only consider the simulation protocol here, and don't study the adiabatic error correction that would be required for a practical large scale implementation.